ML | Feature Scaling – Part 1

 The given data set contains 3 features – Age, Salary, BHK Apartment.
 Consider a range of 10- 60 for Age, 1 Lac- 40 Lacs for Salary, 1- 5 for BHK of Flat.
 All these features are independent of each other.

 Suppose the centroid of class 1 is [40, 22 Lacs, 3] and the data point to be predicted is [57, 33 Lacs, 2].

 Distance = (|(40 - 57)| + |(2200000 - 3300000)| + |(3 - 2)|)

 So, the simple solution to this problem is Feature Scaling.
-Feature Scaling Algorithms will scale Age, Salary, BHK in fixed range say [-1, 1] or [0, 1].
-And then no feature can dominate other.
+Feature Scaling Algorithms will scale Age, Salary, BHK in a fixed range say [-1, 1] or [0, 1].
+And then no feature can dominate others.